LeeHewitt/monitorandcommandclientforparticlephoton/README.md

 # Monitor and Command Client for Particle Photon

-This is an attempt to define a "client" library for the Particle Photon to my ".NET/Mono/NETMF Monitor and Command" middleware, available @ http://monitorandcommand.codeplex.com/
+This is the beta version of the Client and Message classes needed to allow a Particle Photon process to be a "client" to the ".NET/Mono/NETMF Monitor and Command" middleware, available @ http://monitorandcommand.codeplex.com/

-While sending messages to the server works, reading messages sent by the server doesn't.